k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 </tbody>
 </table>

-### Get and Delete LU Instance Commands
+### Get and Delete LUI Commands

-The GET command is used to bring information for a given [LU instance]() and synchronize information from the data sources if needed.
+The GET command is used to bring information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and synchronize information from the data sources if needed.

-Note that you can get LU instances of multiple LUs by one GET command, but you cannot get multiple LU instances of the same LU by one GET command.
-If you try to get multiple LU instances of the same LU by one GET command, you get the following error message:
+Note that you can get LUIs of multiple LUs by one GET command, but you cannot get multiple LUIs of the same LU by one GET command.

+The following message is displayed when trying to get multiple LUI from the same LU using one GET command:

 `Only single instance per LUT can be used on the same GET command.`